MaminM/issie/IndividualProjectREADMEs/README-sn722.md

 ## How to Run and Test

-- The code can be located in the  `indiv-check-<your-ic-login>` branch, specifically `HLP25CodeBsn722.fs` file [Permanent Link to HLP25CodeBsn722.fs file](https://github.com/your-team-repo/blob/indiv-check-your_ic_login/HLP25CodeBsn722.fs#L60-L105)
+- The code can be located in the  `indiv-check-sn722` branch, specifically [HLP25CodeBsn722.fs](https://github.com/MaminM/issie/blob/indiv-check-sn722/src/Renderer/UI/WaveSim/HLP25CodeBsn722.fs)  file

 - I have provided evidence in [Additional Information](#additional-information) that shows my modified functions in action.
 As a group we only decided to only modify our own respective modules/functions and avoided committing changes made to other modules/functions.
 This was purely done to avoide merge conflicts in the near future.

-- So far I have also added some test functions `testWaveSelectBreadcrumbs` and `testWaveSelectModal` which I used in `Playground.fs`.
-I initially created a variable `defaultWaveSimModel` which acts as dummy WaveSimModel to use in testing.
+- So far I have also added some test functions [testWaveSelectBreadcrumbs](https://github.com/MaminM/issie/blob/451af7466fb668ae13e2aec407c0023823bb619d/src/Renderer/UI/WaveSim/HLP25CodeBsn722.fs#L355-L361) and [testWaveSelectModal](https://github.com/MaminM/issie/blob/451af7466fb668ae13e2aec407c0023823bb619d/src/Renderer/UI/WaveSim/HLP25CodeBsn722.fs#L363-L369) which I used in `Playground.fs`.
+I initially created a variable [defaultWaveSimModel](https://github.com/MaminM/issie/blob/451af7466fb668ae13e2aec407c0023823bb619d/src/Renderer/UI/WaveSim/HLP25CodeBsn722.fs#L316-L352) which acts as dummy WaveSimModel to use in testing.
 The only downside is that several parts of this variable is set to empty, preventing me testing the filtering for my breadcrumbs.

 ---